openfl/OpenFLDevelopersGuide/using-workers-for-concurrency/creating-and-managing-workers.md

 }

-When the URLLoader finishes loading the swf file, the swf’s bytes are available in the URLLoader object’s data
+When the URLLoader finishes loading the project, the swf’s bytes are available in the URLLoader object’s data

 property (event.target.data in the example).